 On race morning it all hit me.
 “You are doing this.
 26.2 all over again!”
 During this race, I learned how powerful the mind was.
-I told myself the strategy over and over and I stuck with it.

 The experience was how I imagined it to be.
 It was peaceful, serene and beautiful.

-After the bridge we ran through the Presidio towards Golden Gate Park.
+After the bridge, we ran through the Presidio towards Golden Gate Park.
 I had to mentally prepare myself for the second half because of what I’ve experienced before.
 The second half is when things get real.
 I also knew that the park was going to be challenging because I ran it last year.

 I kept a steady pace and made sure that I took my time on the inclines and hills.

-During the second half I had flashbacks of my experience the year before.
+During the second half, I had flashbacks of my experience the year before.
 I thought about how I wasn’t mentally prepared for the inclines yet I still pushed hard.